 - provided in the budget when required by federal agency

 - in conformance to other 2CFR§200 provisions

-The majority of cost share provided by UNL is in the form of effort and is documented using the Personnel Activity Report (PAR).
+The majority of cost share provided by UNL is in the form of salaries and wages and is documented using the Project Verification Statement (PVS).
 Other forms of cost share must be documented in the same manner as costs charged directly to an award.
 All cost share is subject to audit.
 Paid receipts and travel vouchers should be kept in accordance with UNL’s retention policies.

 These tools may be used to accumulate costs:

 1.Companion cost center: A companion cost center to record financial expenses associated with the cost share for an award can be established in SAP.

 For awards where ONLY salary/benefits will be used to meet the cost share obligation, companion cost share accounts will not be used.

 If costs other than salaries and wages (i.e. equipment, travel, supplies) will be used to meet the cost share obligation, a companion cost share account will be established to accumulate cost share costs for a particular award.